-- Raise any safeguarding concerns about a child or vulnerable adult - Behave professionally at all times in their communication with children and vulnerable adults - Ensure professional boundaries are maintained - Only communicate electronically with children and vulnerable adults via St Paul's Cathedral electronic platforms: email, phone and all social media, e.g. twitter and facebook - Ensure they are familiar with St Paul's Cathedral safeguarding policy and procedures, particularly how to take advice and report safeguarding concerns - Attend all mandatory safeguarding training
+- Raise any safeguarding concerns about a child or adult at risk - Behave professionally at all times in their communication with children and vulnerable adults - Ensure professional boundaries are maintained - Only communicate electronically with children and vulnerable adults via St Paul's Cathedral electronic platforms: email, phone and all social media, e.g., twitter and facebook - Ensure they are familiar with St Paul's Cathedral safeguarding policy and procedures, particularly how to take advice and report safeguarding concerns - Attend all mandatory safeguarding training

-5.8 The Role of the London Diocese Safeguarding Team
+5.9 The Role of the London Diocese Safeguarding Team

-St Paul's Cathedral Chapter will work with the Diocese of London Safeguarding Team to ensure the sharing of information as set out in the Service Level Agreement (SLA) between St Paul's Cathedral and the Diocese of London.
-(A copy of the SLA can be found in Appendix iii)
+St Paul's Cathedral Chapter will work with the Diocese of London Safeguarding Team to ensure the sharing of information as set out in the Memorandum of Understanding between St Paul's Cathedral and the Diocese of London.
+(A copy of the Memorandum can be found in Appendix 3).